electron-plumber/electron-big-book/docs/math/0 Core courses/23 Chapter6 plane geometry Module1 parallel lines Module2 triangles upper.md

   \begin{cases}
   7-6=1 \\
   \end{cases}} \\
-  \text{A total of 13 types for triangles can be formed.}
+  \text{A total of 13 types of triangles can be formed.}
   \end{array}
   $
 :::